Different Ways To Reduce Tax Liability

 - National Saving Certificates (NSC)

-- 5 year fixed deposits with banks and post office
+- 5-year fixed deposits with banks and post offices

-- You can invest in government approved pension schemes like NPS or APY and get additional tax exemption up to ₹ 50,000 under Section 80CCD or up to ₹ 2,00,000 under Section 80CCE if it is the only contribution made.
-Here one has to remember that contributions only to Tier 1 NPS accounts are eligible for these tax benefits.
+Additionally, you can invest in government-approved pension schemes like NPS or APY to gain additional tax exemptions of up to ₹50,000 under Section 80CCD or up to ₹2,00,000 under Section 80CCE if it's the sole contribution.
+Keep in mind that only contributions to Tier 1 NPS accounts are eligible for these tax benefits.

-- Interest paid on home loan and education loan
+- Interest paid on home loans and education loans

-- Deduction of the amount donated to specified research association, poverty eradication fund or fund for afforestation
+- Deductions for donations to specified research associations, poverty eradication funds, or afforestation funds

-- Expenditure incurred on a differently-abled dependent whom you are supporting financially.
-If the extent of disability is between 40% -80%, a deduction of ₹ 75,000 can be claimed.
-If the disability is more than 80%, the deduction limit is ₹ 1,25,000.
+- Expenses for a differently-abled dependent you are financially supporting.
+If the disability level is between 40% and 80%, you can claim a deduction of ₹75,000.
+For disabilities exceeding 80%, the deduction limit is ₹1,25,000.

 - Agricultural income

-- Reimbursements such as House Rent Allowance (HRA) and Leave Travel Allowance (LTA).
+- Reimbursements like House Rent Allowance (HRA) and Leave Travel Allowance (LTA)

-Do remember that there are limits and conditions to the reimbursements.
-For example, you can claim LTA exemption only for two journeys in a block of four years.
-The current applicable block is January 2018 – December 2021.
+However, please be aware that these reimbursements have limits and conditions.
+For example, you can only claim LTA exemption for two journeys within a block of four years.
+The current block spans from January 2018 to December 2021.

-Here is an example of how to calculate the tax payable for the financial year 2018-2019 –
+Here's an example of how to calculate the tax payable for the financial year 2018-2019: